 When you are in danger, it will likely have a response, whether verbal or physical.

 Anger is a very quick and sudden response to anything when a person gets upset or dislikes a certain thing.
-Anger is mainly a response from an external thing and situation.
+Anger is mainly a response to an external thing or situation.

 It is visible and identifiable.
 There are two types of Anger- Aggressive anger and Passive anger.
-The intensity of anger, the time it could last, it all depends on person to person.
+The intensity of anger, and the time it could last, all depends on person to person.

 If you get angry for something wrong and you get motivated to do something about it, then it is positive.
 But when something is making you angry just because of some silly thing or in a defensive way, it will have negative results.